INSPIRE: INvestigating Stellar Population In RElics II. First Data Release (DR1): Future data releases and scientific goals

-Likewise, we will compare the \INSPIRE\, sample with normal-sized ETGs at similar redshifts, with similar structural (S\'ersic index, $n$, axis ratio, $q$) and photometric (magnitudes and colors) distribution, of comparable stellar masses and optical spectra available.
-In particular, for the normal-sized ETGs we will derive mass-weighted ages and metallicities and thus SFH using the same code (\ppxf) and under similar assumptions and set-ups (spectral resolution, multiplicative polynomial, regularization).
-This will allow us to assess whether relics are simply the ultra-compact tail of the distribution of red and dead ETGs or if they are special and very rare systems with a completely different evolutionary path.
+The third data release, which will be made available upon completion of all the spectroscopic observations, will be made of 52 objects, of which half will likely be confirmed as relics based on the current results (10/19).
+With more objects at our disposal, we will further investigate possible correlations between the degree of relicness and other galaxy properties (size, mass, colours).
+Thanks to the AMICO \citep{Maturi19} catalogue of galaxy cluster candidates from KiDS, we will also investigate whether a correlation between the degree of relicness and the local environment exists.
+Finally, having a statistically large sample of relics, we will compare them with normal-sized ETGs with comparable stellar mass, redshifts, structural (S\'ersic index, $n$, axis ratio, $q$) and photometric (magnitudes and colours) parameters, and with optical spectra available.
+In particular, for the normal-sized ETGs we will derive mass-weighted ages and metallicities and thus SFH using the same code (\ppxf) and under similar assumptions and setups (spectral resolution, multiplicative polynomial, regularisation).
+This will allow us to assess whether relics are simply the ultra-compact tail of the distribution of red and dead ETGs or are special and very rare systems with a completely different evolutionary path.

-Finally, we will further investigate the bluest part of the XSH spectra, performing full spectral fitting from 3000 to 4000\AA, checking the consistency of the stellar population parameters derived from different wavelength ranges and investigating further on the nature of the emission features (Ferré-Mateu et al., in prep.).

-The third data release, which will be made available upon completion of all the spectroscopic observations will comprise of 52 objects, of which half will likely be confirmed as relics, based on the current results (10/19).
-With more objects at our disposal, we will further investigate on possible correlations between the `degree of relicness' and other galaxy's properties (size, mass, colors).
-At this point, we will also match the final \INSPIRE\, sample with the AMICO \citep{Maturi19} catalogue of galaxy cluster candidates from KiDS further investigating whether a correlation between the `degree of relicness' and the environment exists for relics (as preliminary hinted by the three local relics of \citetalias{Ferre-Mateu+17} ).